 - Pour into a mason jar or another storage container, and let cool, then chill until ready to use.

 Make the cookies

 - Preheat the oven to 375°F. Line a baking sheet with parchment paper or a nonstick baking mat.

-- Drizzle in a 1/2 teaspoon of caramel into each thumbprint and sprinkle sea salt on top of each.
+- Drizzle in a ½ teaspoon of caramel into each thumbprint and sprinkle sea salt on top of each.